saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 localhost:-1	online
 ```

-This prepares the usbmuxd socket (`/var/usbmuxd`) so that the developer tools like Xcode can interact with the device like they interact with a local device.
-You need to have the permission to replace `/var/usbmuxd` on your computer.
+This prepares the usbmuxd socket (`/var/usbmuxd`) so that developer tools like Xcode can interact with the remote device just like they interact with a local device.
+You may need to have administrator permissions to replace `/var/usbmuxd` on your computer.

-#### Closing a session created by Virtual USB client
+### Closing a session created by Virtual USB client

 If you created your session with the Virtual USB client you have to close it so that other users can use the device.